Your girl got herself a popsicle mold! And just in the knick of time, before I lost strawberry rhubarb season.

 Despite this somewhat-aggressive insistence on having a popsicle in hand at all times, for years I kept changing my mind whenever I would get close to buying a popsicle mold (that $20 would then go to very important things like lipstick and gummy bears, of course).
-I finally bit the (frozen) bullet and got one, and now I can't stop thinking of ideas!
-Naturally, most of them are just popsicle versions of my favorite cocktails so prepare yourself for that.
+I finally bit the (frozen) bullet and got one, and now I can’t stop thinking of ideas for homemade popsicles!
+Naturally, most of them are just frozen versions of my favorite cocktails so prepare yourself for that.
 But today we have yogurt!
 And fruit!
 Also some sugar.
 BUT YOGURT AND FRUIT TOO!

 The rhubarb came into play only because I had been wandering around a farmer’s market near my apartment for so long, passing the same stands over and over again empty-handed and realized I needed to get something before someone got tired of seeing my face not buy anything.

-I can't remember the last time I heard someone talk about rhubarb without mentioning strawberries, so those made it in here too.
+I can’t remember the last time I heard someone talk about rhubarb without mentioning strawberries, sooo we’re talking strawberry rhubarb here too.
 When I saw the recipe for the compote I knew I had to make it.
-If you make just that, and then bow out and just pour it over some ice cream before even thinking about popsicles I won't blame you.
+If you make just that, and then bow out and just pour it over some ice cream before even thinking about popsicles I won’t blame you.
 We should definitely be friends.

 Roasted strawberry rhubarb

 - 1 teaspoon sea salt

 - 2 cups strawberry rhubarb compote